chinapedia/wikipedia.abstract.en/Page/Sámi_people.md

 Genetic studies

-Lapland_Mother_NGM-v31-p556.jpg Anthropologists have been studying the Sami people for hundreds of years for their assumed physical and cultural differences from the rest of the Europeans.
+Anthropologists have been studying the Sami people for hundreds of years for their assumed physical and cultural differences from the rest of the Europeans.
 Recent genetic studies have indicated that the two most frequent maternal lineages of the Sámi people are the haplogroups V (neolithic in Europe and not found in Finland 1500 years ago[170]) and U5b (ancient in Europe).
 "The Y-chromosomal variety in the Saami is also consistent with their European ancestry.
 It suggests that the large genetic separation of the Saami from other Europeans is best explained by assuming that the Saami are descendants of a narrow, distinctive subset of Europeans."[171]
 Y-chromosome haplogroup N-VL29 makes up 20%, came from Siberia 3500 years ago or more likely much later.
 Y-chromosome N-Z1936 makes up 20%, likely came from Siberia with Sami language later.
 This tallies with archeological evidence suggesting that several different cultural groups made their way to the core area of Sami from 8000 to 6000 BC,[172] presumably including some of the ancestors of present-day Sami.
 The "Nganassan" autosomic component now makes up more than 25% in the Sami, but was 50% in the 3500-year old Kola population.[173]
 The Mesolithic "Western European hunter-gatherer" (WHG) component is close to 15%, while that of the Neolithic "European early farmer" (LBK) is 10%.
 50% is the Bronze Age "Yamna" component, the earliest trace of which is observed in the Pit–Comb Ware culture in Estonia, but in a 2.5-fold lower percentage.

 History of scientific research carried out on the Sami

-Friedländer.plakat.7.jpg-Saint Paul]] The genetic makeup of Sami people has been extensively studied for as long as such research has been in existence.
+-Saint Paul]] The genetic makeup of Sami people has been extensively studied for as long as such research has been in existence.
 Ethnographic photography of the Sami began with the invention of the camera in the 19th century.[174]
 This continued on into the 1920s and 1930s, when Sami were photographed naked and anatomically measured by scientists, with the help of the local police—sometimes at gunpoint—to collect data that would justify their own racial theories.[175]
 Thus, there is a degree of distrust by some in the Sami community towards genetic research.[176]

 Examples of discriminatory actions include the Statens Institut for Rasbiologi compulsory sterilization project for Sami women, which continued until 1975,[177] and Sami graves being plundered to provide research materials,[178][179][180] of which their remains and artifacts from this period from across Sápmi can still be found in various state collections.[181][182][183][184]
 In the late 19th century, colonial fascination with Arctic peoples led to human beings exhibited in human zoos.
 Sami people were exhibited with their traditional lavvu tents, weapons, and sleds, beside a group of reindeer at Tierpark Hagenbeck[185] and other zoos across the globe.